Fireworks Over The Detroit River

 Selise on Day Trips in Michigan

-Downtown Harbor Springs hosts a full day of festive events on July 4, including an arts and crafts fair, a parade, and, of course, a stellar fireworks display at dusk.
+Downtown Harbor Springs hosts a full day of festive events on July 4, including a waterfront art show, an afternoon parade, and a concert before the stellar fireworks display at dusk.

 Cherry Festival Fireworks